• Skip to Content

 During their first year, students spend approximately one-half of their time conducting bench research during four laboratory rotations.
 Each rotation lasts eight weeks.
 The purpose of these rotations is to familiarize the student with research activities performed by faculty members in the program and to allow the student to make an informed decision in choosing a thesis adviser.
 Each rotation will be assigned by the Program Director, Dr. Michael Matunis, with input from the student, as follows:

-• For the first rotation, students will receive a list during the summer of laboratories available for rotations.
-After receiving this list, students will provide the Program Academic Manager, with the names of three labs for possible rotation assignment.
+• For the first rotation, students will receive a list of laboratories available for rotations during the summer.
+After receiving this list, students will provide the Program Academic Manager with the names of three labs for possible rotation assignment.
 Assignments will be made by the Program Director in consultation with the Program Steering Committee.

 Students will be given a specific research project at the beginning of each laboratory rotation.
 The student is expected to acquire the necessary background information to carry out the project through literature reviews and discussions with the faculty adviser and other lab members.
 In carrying out the project, the student can also expect hands-on assistance as required from the faculty heading the lab and their trainees.